-Adult Z signers use a formally identical hand movement to mean COME!, frequently also with mutual gaze, and sometimes further inflected for speed, size, and repetition to modulate the force of the request.
+Adult Z signers use a formally identical hand movement to mean COME!, frequently also with mutual gaze and sometimes further inflected for speed, size, and repetition to modulate the force of the request.
 Figure 3 shows both a hearing (a) and a deaf (b) signer calling someone with a sign meaning "Come!"
-The sign is glossed into Tzotzil by hearing signers as la?-the suppletive 2nd person imperative for tal 'come.'
+The sign is glossed into Tzotzil by hearing signers as la?-the suppletive 2nd person imperative for tal 'come'.

-Figure 3.
-Terry (hearing) at left, and Jane (deaf) at right summons an interlocutor to come with a Z sign
+Figure 3. (a) Terry (hearing) and (b) Jane (deaf), summoning an interlocutor to come with a Z sign.